You must submit an application if you will be a NEW student at a:

 You can submit a post-lottery application.
 Note: The best chance of getting into the schools you want is to participate in the lottery.

-Go to the School Finder and enter your address to find your in-boundary DCPS schools and nearby schools.
-You can enroll your child directly at their DCPS in-boundary school for grades K-12; however, you must submit a My School DC application if applying for PK3 or PK4.
+Enter your address in the School Finder to find schools near you, including your DCPS in-boundary schools.
+You can enroll your child directly at their DCPS in-boundary school for grades K-12; however, you must submit a My School DC application if applying to a PK3 or PK4 program (DCPS or charter); an out-of-boundary, citywide, or selective DCPS school; or a participating public charter school.
 Visit the DCPS website to learn more about school boundaries.
+Public charter schools are citywide schools with no school boundaries.
+A My School DC lottery application is required for all new students at participating public charter schools (PK3 – grade 12).

 Yes, you must submit a separate application for each child applying to attend a new school.
 However, all siblings must be under one family account.
 This is the only way the application can identify your children as siblings and award sibling offered preference.